Australian Government Department of Employment

-Australian Government Department of Families, Housing, Community Services and Indigenous Affairs – Carers information
+Australian Government Department of Social Services – Carers information

-In this section of the Department of Families, Housing, Community Services and Indigenous Affairs website, you’ll find information about Carer Payment, Carer Allowance and respite services for carers of young people with a disability.
+In this section of the Department of Social Services website, you’ll find information about Carer Payment, Carer Allowance and respite services for carers of young people with a disability.

 This is a website run by the Australian Securities and Investments Commission (ASIC) to help people manage their personal finances.
 It has information and advice on dealing with situations that cause financial strain.
 These situations include losing your job, having a baby, getting divorced or separated, buying a home or losing your partner.